davidcalikes/portfolio-project-one/README.md

     * To provide information to the band's target audience and industry professionals about upcoming dates.

-    * To communicate the ethos of the band.
+    * To communicate a charitible band ethos.

     * To promote the music of the band.